simranjot21/aerospace-supplier-risk-intelligence/README.md

 - **Tree Plantation Drive** – Participated by planting trees and contributing to environmental improvement.

-- **Helping Elder Citizens** – Assisted two elderly individuals with simple daily tasks and provided support where needed.
+- **Helping Elder Citizens** – Assisted eight elderly individuals with simple daily tasks and provided support where needed.